 Rather than a specific coverage grant, coverage for this limit is provided by the following exceptions: (1) coverage for property damage to premises, including contents of the premises, rented to the named insured for seven or fewer consecutive days, if an insured is legally obligated to pay for such damage due to any cause except fire and (2) coverage for damage only to the premises (not the contents) if an insured is legally obligated to pay for the property damage, but only if the damage is caused by fire.
 The coverage granted by these exceptions is subject to the Damage to Rented Premises Limit listed on the declarations.
 The limit applies to any one premise and is a sublimit of the Each Occurrence Limit.
 Therefore, any property damage paid under the Damage to Rented Premises Limit will reduce the Each Occurrence Limit for that same occurrence and will also reduce the General Aggregate Limit.

 6. Medical Expense Limit

 This limit applies separately to each person, but it is a sublimit of the Each Occurrence Limit.
 Any payments made under Medical Payments (Coverage C) will reduce the Each Occurrence Limit for that same occurrence and these payments will also reduce the General Aggregate Limit.

 Additional Coverage is Available

-It’s important to note that as a business owners, you can purchase a commercial umbrella policy that will provide additional liability coverage that goes beyond the limits of a General Liability policy.
-Let Colstan & Associates help you create a policy that meets all the needs of your business.
+It’s important to note that as a business owner, you can purchase a Commercial Umbrella Policy, which will provide additional liability coverage that goes beyond the limits of a General Liability Policy.
+Let Colstan & Associates help you create a policy that meets the needs of your business.